aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/02-plugin-submission.md

 ---
-title: Submission & Audit
+title: Submission
 ---

-## The Plugin Submission and Audit Process
+## The Plugin Submission Process

 :::note
 To do: This is a draft.